The Homology of Connective Morava $E$-theory with coefficients in $\mathbb{F}_p$: The K unneth spectral sequence for H *(e n;F p)

 \begin{prop} The spectral sequence

-collapses at the $E_2$-page. \end{prop}
+collapses at the $\Page{2}$-page. \end{prop}

 \begin{proof} The argument above works to establish that everything is a permanent cycle with the exception of the element $f_I$ where $I=\{1,2,3,4,5\}$.
 This will follow from the fact that $u^{p^3-1}f_{3,4,5}=0$ in $\pi_*(\HF_p \wedge_{BP}e_5)$.
 The bidegree of $u^{p^3-1}f_{3,4,5}$ is $(2,2p^3-2+2p^4-2+2p^5-2)$ and it has total degree $2p^3+2p^4+2p^5-4$.
-This product could be nonzero in the target if there were an element in lower filtration and the same total degree.
-The only elements in filtration and positive total degree are multiples of $u$.
-In order to reach that total degree we would need to have the product divisible by $p^5$ at least, but $u^{p^5-1}=0$ already.
-In filtration $1$ we have $f_{i,j}$ and these are all of odd degree so no product of them and a power of $u$ could have the right total degree.
-Therefore we have that $u^{p^3-1}f_{3,4,5}$ is 0 in the target of the spectral sequence and not just the associated graded.
-Now we use \Cref{prop:massey for f_I} and \Cref{thm: Baker Richter B.2} to show that $f_I$ is a permanent cycle. \end{proof}
+This product could be non-zero in the target if there were an element in lower filtration and the same total degree.
+The only elements in lower filtration and positive total degree are multiples of $u$.
+In filtration $0$ we have $u_i$ multiples of powers of $u$.
+In order to reach that total degree the exponent of $u$ must be at least $p^5$, but $u^{p^5-1}=0$.
+In filtration $1$ we have $f_{i,j}$ and these are all of odd degree so no product of an $f_{i,j}$ and a power of $u$ could have the right total degree.
+Therefore we have that $u^{p^3-1}f_{3,4,5}$ is $0$ in the target of the spectral sequence and not just in the $\Page{\infty}$-page.
+Now we use \Cref{prop:massey for f_I} and \Cref{thm: Baker Richter B.2} to show that $f_I$ is a permanent cycle as in the proof of \Cref{thm: collapse}. \end{proof}

-While this is not a direct computation regarding the homology of $e_5$, it does give us a lot of information since the $E_2$-page splits as a tensor product by \Cref{lemma: reduction}.
+While this is not a direct computation regarding the homology of $e_5$, it does give us a lot of information since the $\Page{2}$-page splits as a tensor product by \Cref{lemma: reduction}.
 This relative smash product $\pi_*(\HF_p \wedge_{BP} e_5)$ still contains all of the new interesting classes $f_I$.